Puppets/puppets-old/README.md

 ### Principles

-1. Components should be constructed of one or more pieces that work together to accomplish a *single* task
+1. Components (Puppets) should be constructed of one or more pieces that work together to accomplish a *single* task
-2. Components should provide an API to interact with through a messaging system
+2. Puppets should provide an API to interact with through a messaging system
 3. Messaging in your application should be *explicitly* namespaced
-4. Components should be reusable, plug-and-play pieces of functionality
+4. Puppets should be reusable, plug-and-play pieces of functionality

 ## Getting Started